Last summer we told you about the R22 phase out and with summer approaching, Barlow Service Experts wanted to remind you of your courses of action.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was manufactured before January 2010, you have some options:
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your AC equipment was made before January 2010, you have some options:

 1) Invest in an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.